Devaraagam

-Devaraagam is a 1996 Indian Malayalam-language film and video directed by Bharathan and starring Sridevi and Arvind Swamy.
-It also had KPAC Lalitha, Kozhikode Narayanan Nair, Zeenath, and Nedumudi Venu in supporting roles.
+Devaraagam is a 1996 Indian Malayalam-language romantic drama film directed by Bharathan and starring Aravind Swamy and Sridevi.
+It also has KPAC Lalitha, Kozhikode Narayanan Nair, Zeenath, and Nedumudi Venu in supporting roles.
 The film was famous for its music which was composed by M. M. Keeravani.

-All the songs topped the hit charts.
-This was the movie in which actress Sridevi came back to Malayalam Industry after a long gap, as she was concentrated on her Bollywood career.
-A Tamil and Telugu dubbed version of the film was also released.
-Sridevi was reported to do a sequel titled as Sree Sree Devaraagam but the project was shelved post her untimely demise.
-This was also Sridevi's last Malayalam film to date.
+All of the film's songs topped the charts.
+This was actress Sridevi's return to Malayalam cinema after a long gap, as she concentrated on her Hindi film career.
+Sridevi was reportedly doing a sequel titled Sree Sree Devaraagam, and it was shelved after she died.
+This was also Sridevi's last Malayalam film.

 Plot

-The film opens with a young child climbing into a bullock cart and insisting that he also go with the cart to pick up the 'Shavundi' - a person who performs funeral rites and lives amongst the cremation grounds.
+The film opens with a young child climbing into a bullock cart and insisting that he also go with the cart to pick up the 'Shavundi' - a person who performs funeral rites and lives on the cremation grounds.
 Though essential to the funeral ceremonies, he is often considered frightening or unlucky.
 He certainly looks that way too - covered in ash and grime, sleeping in a bat-infested grove, and given ominous background music.
-The 'Shavundi' and child begin talking in the cart ride to the funeral, and then a flashback takes us to meet Lakshmi.
+The 'Shavundi' and the child begin talking in the cart ride to the funeral, and then a flashback takes us to meet Lakshmi.

-Life for Lakshmi (Sridevi) turns head over heels when Vishnu (Aravind Swamy), the new priest's son and priest-in-training, shows up in her village.
+Life for Lakshmi takes a turn when Vishnu, the new priest's son and priest-in-training, shows up in her village.
 Lakshmi is instantly intrigued by the new young man in town and strives to start a relationship with him.
 Certain antics and innocent clashes follow, and both of them fall in love.

-Later, problems arose due to Vishnu's status in society; i. e. he is a brahmachari and cannot marry.
+Later, problems arise due to Vishnu's status in society; i. e. he is a brahmachari and cannot marry.
 Later, Lakshmi visits an astrologer who says that Lakshmi and Vishnu's life together is full of difficulties.
 He also suggests that if Lakshmi and Vishnu visit a particular temple, all their sins in this life will end, and it is believed that a new life begins.
-So as he suggested, they both go ahead while Vishnu and Lakshmi secretly get married.
-They also get intimate with each other as they are married secretly now.
+So Vishnu and Lakshmi secretly get married and consummate their marital union.

-Meanwhile, Lakshmi's aunt visits her, and she decides to fix her marriage with her son.
-Lakshmi's marriage is fixed with her cousin, Parthasarathy(Rajiv Krishna).
+Meanwhile, Lakshmi's aunt visits her, and she decides to fix her marriage to her son, Parthasarathy.
 When Lakshmi opens up about her love for Vishnu to her father, he blackmails her, threatening to kill himself.
 He also asks Vishnu to help him get Lakshmi married as he decided.